-The Discipline Committee is comprised of 9 elected students and six faculty members, including the chairperson.
+The Discipline Committee is comprised of 9 elected students and five faculty members.
 Its goal is to lead each student toward a sense of responsibility to the school community.
 Counseling and guidance for each student appearing before the committee is a very important role played by its members.

-The student-led Honor Council is comprised of representatives from grades 9-12 and assisted by two faculty advisers.
+The Student-led Honor Council is comprised of representatives from grades 9-12 and is assisted by one faculty adviser.
 The purpose of the Honor Council is two-fold: to increase students’ understanding of the Honor Code and to preserve its integrity by giving justice to any student under suspicion of dishonesty.

 The Student Council is a body of student leaders, elected by the student body, that supports and promotes the Darlington School’s mission by advocating and providing opportunities for the student body that are founded in wisdom, service, and honor.
 The Student Council acts as a group of representatives to the administration from the student body to make Darlington a better place for students.

 Servant Leadership Committee